braze-inc/growth-shares-lambda-events-purchases-import/README.md

 ### Monitoring and Troubleshooting

-The function logs helpful messages while it is executing to help you understand if is processing the file correctly.
-The logs are available in the CloudWatch service.
+During execution, the function will log messages to help you understand if the file is being processed correctly.
+These logs are available on the CloudWatch service.
 Under the **Monitor** tab, click on `View logs in CloudWatch`, and select the appropriate function log stream.

 In case of an unexpected error or in case of any questions, please [create an issue](https://github.com/braze-inc/growth-shares-lambda-events-purchases-import/issues) and try to include a example of the file that failed.

 ### Unloading from Redshift

-Redshift supports unloading relational data into JSON-like file.
+Redshift supports unloading relational data into a JSON-like file.
 This example `unload` query exports events with properties to an S3 bucket.

     unload(
     $$